RECOMMENDED: Full guide to outdoor activities for kids in NYC

-Hop on the Staten Island Ferry for a full-day beach getaway on New York Bay.
+Need to cool off?
+Head over to the Staten Island Ferry for a full-day beach getaway on New York Bay.
 As you make the trek down the 2.5-mile Franklin D. Roosevelt Boardwalk, keep an eye out for the colorful Playland Playground, channeling an age-old Staten Island amusement park with carnival faces and dolphin decorations throughout.
-You won’t be able to miss the sea-turtle fountain—a favorite for kids to frolic in—and there’s plenty of recreation nearby for those who’d choose sports over sand castles.
+You won’t be able to miss the sea-turtle fountain—a favorite for kids to frolic in (bring your water shoes!)—and there’s plenty of recreation nearby for those who’d choose sports over sand castles.
 Strap on skates and hit the roller-hockey rink, try out handball and shuffleboard or bring a set of wheels to use on the bike paths and skateboard park ramps.

 The crescent-shaped beach is only 1.1 miles long and is entirely man-made.
 Thanks to the sound's minimal waves, parents can feel more at east with little ones playing at the water's edge.
 Nearby concessions keep hungry kids happy and the changing rooms, showers and bathrooms ensure that everyone's sand-free for the ride home.
 The surrounding grounds of Pelham Bay Park—with picnic areas and nature trails—are equally worth the trip to the end of the 6.